onepub-dev/dcli/README.md

 ./hello_world
 ```

+You may specify one or more scripts and dshell will compile each of them.

+If you don't specify any scripts then dshell will compile all scripts in the current directory.

+If you use the --install option the compiled exe will be added to your path.

 Flags:
     --noclean | -nc : stop dshell from running clean before doing a compile.
 Use this option if you know that you scripts dependency haven't change since the last compile.
     --install | -i : install the compiled script into the ~/.dshell/bin directory which is on your path.